Benefits of Having a Land in the Capital City

 Owning Land Property in this Amazing City

 Accra has become one of the most premier locations for property ownership in Ghana.
-Many agencies and property owners are all looking to grab a piece of the lucrative property market and constantly building and looking to acquire lands to facilitate their house, apartment, and office building activities.
+Many agencies and property owners are all looking to grab a piece of the lucrative property market and constantly building and looking to acquire lands to facilitate their house for sale, apartment for sale in accra, and office building activities.
 Just like other city centres in the world, land in the central areas of Accra is difficult to acquire and very expensive.
 However, as the city grows and expands, more and more land is available in new and developing communities for relatively less than in prime or central areas.

 Land in Accra starts from GH₵5,000 to as high as GH₵750,000 per plot.
 It is, however, worth noting that land in Ghana cannot be bought outright.
 It is rather leased for a period of time, a maximum of 99 years for Ghanaians and not more than 50 years for foreigners, both renewable upon expiration.